-Saint Joseph's College submitted an application for recertification of the following distance delivery programs: Associate of Science in Management, Bachelor of Science in Adult Education and Training, Bachelor of Science in Business Administration, Bachelor of Science in Criminal Justice, Bachelor of Science in Professional Arts, and Bachelor of Arts in Liberal Studies.
+Saint Joseph's College submitted an application for recertification of the following distance delivery programs: Associate of Science in Management, Bachelor of Arts in Liberal Studies, Bachelor of Science in Health Care Administration, Bachelor of Science in Professional Arts, Bachelor of Science in Radiologic Science, Bachelor of Science in Nursing, Master of Science in Nursing, Master in Health Services Administration.
 The programs were initially certified in 1990.